 When client and agency teams find themselves in perfect sync when it comes to how to evaluate advertising, then it’s like a marriage made in heaven.

-And so, we’ve taken our structure for this post from the famous rhyme that defines the recipe for a perfect wedding.
+And so, we’ve taken our structure for this article rom the famous rhyme that shows what you need for a perfect wedding.

 Something old, something new, something borrowed and something blue.